szlghl1/Food_Delivery_Application/README.md

 ## APIs details:

-It is hard to describe the structure of parameter/return value before we define the fields of classes.
+The format of POST request can be found in the test data (Restaurants.json, Orders.json, Payments.json)

 1. Restaurant

+    1. foo.com/restaurants

+        1. GET passing page and size (optional) as parameters and get list of restaurants

+        2. DELETE delete all restaurants

+        3. POST upload a bunch of restaurants

-   1. foo.com/restaurants/[id]
+    2. foo.com/restaurants/[id]

+       1. GET get details of the restaurant

+       2. DELETE delete the restaurant

+       3. GET /restaurants/[id]/menus to get the menus of the restaurant

+    3. foo.com/menus

-      1. POST create a restaurant by passing name, description, the list of menu id (nullable), address
+       1. POST create a list of menus

-      2. GET get id, name, description, the list of menu id, address of restaurant
+       2. GET passing page and size (optional) as parameters and get list of menus

-      3. PUT update info of restaurants.
-Request includes all fields restaurants have

-   2. foo.com/menus
+       3. DELETE delete all menus

+    4. foo.com/menus/[id]

+       1. GET get info of the menu

-      1. POST create a menu
+       2. DELETE delete a menu

+    5. foo.com/menu_items

+       1. GET passing page and size (optional) as parameters and get list of menu items

-      2. GET return menu info
+       2. POST upload a list of menu items

-   3. foo.com/menus/[id]

-      1. PUT modify menu info
+       3. DELETE delete all menu items

     3. foo.com/menu_items/[id]

        1. GET menu items by menu id

+       2. DELETE delete a menu item

+       3. GET /menu_items/[id]/price to get the price of it

 2. Order

    1. foo.com/orders

-      1. POST create an order by passing the list of menu items’ id, address and notes.
-It returns failure by http status or order id (success)
+      1. POST create a list of orders

+      2. GET passing page and size (optional) as parameters and get list of orders

    2. foo.com/orders/[id]

       1. GET query info

-      2. DELETE cancel an order

-      3. PUT modify an order
+   3. foo.com/orders/[id]/is_paid

+      1. GET get if the order is paid

+      2. PUT set if it is paid

+   4. foo.com/orders/[id]/is_cancelled

+      1. GET get if the order is cancelled

+      2. PUT set if it is cancelled

 3. Payment

    1. foo.com/payment

+      1. GET passing page and size (optional) as parameters and get list of payments

-      1. POST create a payment by passing order number.
-If succeed, the service should notify order service
+      2. POST create a payment

    2. foo.com/payment/[id]

-      1. GET Return isSucceeded
+      1. GET Return its info

-## Guide to upload data
+## Guide to upload data with cascading relation

 The basic idea is: upload top down in hierarchy.